apache/pekko/akka-docs/src/main/paradox/multi-node-testing.md

 The test conductor server is responsible for coordinating barriers and sending commands to the test conductor clients that act upon them, e.g. throttling network traffic to/from another client.
-More information on the possible operations is available in the @apidoc[akka.remote.testconductor.Conductor](Conductor) API documentation.
+More information on the possible operations is available in the @apidoc[remote.testconductor.Conductor](Conductor) API documentation.

 ## The Multi Node Spec

 The Multi Node Spec consists of two parts.
 The @apidoc[MultiNodeConfig] that is responsible for common configuration and enumerating and naming the nodes under test.
 The `MultiNodeSpec` that contains a number of convenience functions for making the test nodes interact with each other.
-More information on the possible operations is available in the @apidoc[akka.remote.testkit.MultiNodeSpec](MultiNodeSpec) API documentation.
+More information on the possible operations is available in the @apidoc[remote.testkit.MultiNodeSpec](MultiNodeSpec) API documentation.

 The setup of the `MultiNodeSpec` is configured through java system properties that you set on all JVMs that's going to run a node under test.
 These can be set on the JVM command line with `-Dproperty=value`.